 Who has joined so far?

-Already more than 500 companies have joined Privacy Shield.
-The most interesting on the list so far include Ernst & Young, Facebook (for non HR data only), Google, Microsoft, Oracle, Rackspace, Salesforce, ServiceNow, St Jude Medical and Workday.
+More than 3,820 organisations have joined Privacy Shield.
+They include Ernst & Young, Facebook (for non HR data only), Google, Microsoft, Oracle, Rackspace, Salesforce, ServiceNow, St Jude Medical and Workday.
+Some organisations have already let their Privacy Shield certification lapse.
+On 16 October 2018, according to the US Department of Commerce, 361 organisations who had self-certified to Privacy Shield were no longer active participants.

 If I join Privacy Shield will the US authorities play a greater role?

-Almost certainly.
-There is likely to be much more supervision by the US authorities than there was under Safe Harbor.
-It is not true to say there was no Safe Harbor enforcement (for example we looked at the investigation into TRUSTe here) but the European Commission are promising tougher enforcement.
-The Commission said on this in their 12 July announcement:
+There is likely to be more supervision by the US authorities than there was under Safe Harbor.
+It is not true to say there was no Safe Harbor enforcement (for example we looked at the investigation into TRUSTe here – http://www.corderycompliance.com/further-safe-harbor-enforcement-from-the-federal-trade-commission/) but both the European Commission and the European Parliament have called for tougher enforcement.

 Is Privacy Shield bullet proof?